 As a space-saving measure, the bathtub faucets in mobile homes and large RVs often use a single-body design in which the tub spout and hot- and cold-water handles are incorporated into a single unit.
 Mobile home tub faucets can be mounted either on the wall or to the side of the tub, as is often seen in older mobile homes.
 These tub faucets often have a diverter that can be pulled up to block the water in the spout and force it up into the shower head, which connects to the faucet via a separate pipe behind the wall.

 Mobile home tub faucets come in many types, but replacing one is fairly easy if you buy a new one that matches the hole configuration that is already present.
 There are tub faucets for holes 4" on-center or 8" on-center—the measurement from the center of the hot water pipe to the center of the cold water pipe.
-Also, the point where the tub spout extends out from the wall can be offset, or it can be in line with the hot and cold water supply pipes.
+The point where the tub spout extends out from the wall can be offset, or it can be in line with the hot and cold water supply pipes.

 - Shut off the water before you begin.
 You will then need to get a good look at the valve stem to see what type of seats and washers or cartridge it uses.

 - To remove the handle, pry off the small cover that hides the handle screw, using a thin screwdriver or a similar tool.

-- Use a screwdriver (usually a Phillips-head) to take off the handle.
+- Use a screwdriver to take off the handle.
 A handle puller may be required if the handle will not come off with a little wiggling.